typhonjs-fvtt-demo/template-svelte-esm/README.md

-# template-svelte
+# template-svelte-esm
-Provides a basic Foundry module w/ TRL and ES modules.
+Provides a bare-bones Foundry module template repo to get set up with using the the TyphonJS Runtime Library and Svelte with ES Modules.